How to Measure Your Ring Size at Home

 Option two: Place a ring you already own on a ring size chart

-You can measure your ring size using a piece of jewelry that you already have and know fits you.
-Print out a true-to-size ring size chart—like this one from Catbird—and place your ring on the circles until you find the one that matches up with the inside circumference of your ring.
+- Print out a true-to-size ring size chart, and place your ring on the circles until you find the one that matches up with the inside circumference of your ring.

 Option three: Buy your own ring sizer

-If you’re worried about one of the above two strategies not guaranteeing accuracy, you can purchase your own ring-measurement tool.
-They don’t tend to be expensive, and there are many options online so, again, you don’t have to leave your house to get this step accomplished.
+For the most accurate measurement, you can purchase your own ring-measurement tool.
+They don't tend to be expensive, and there are many options online so, again, you don't have to leave your house to get this step accomplished.